aschroed/dcicwrangling/docs/geo2fdn.md

 The next portion of the script's console output will be a series of lines that read `Fetching Biosample record...`.
 The information about each sample in the NCBI BioSample db is not part of the SOFT family file and must be requested separately.
+There might be some warning messages about `BioSample accession SAMNXXXXXXXXX has treatment attribute but treatment not written to file` - this indicates that there was a treatment field in the BioSample record, but because the treatment field in GEO is free text it is not simple to parse into 4DN format and thus must be manually curated.
+You may want to keep track of these accessions for subsequent curation.

 #### Writing sheets